FAQs

 Graduating seniors with incomplete sanctions will be unable to participate in Senior Week.

 You have outstanding sanctions.
 If you are a graduating senior and want to participate in Senior Week activities, you must have completed all outstanding sanctions, regardless of how old the sanctions are it is your responsibility to find out if you have any outstanding sanctions.
-You may email our office with any questions.
+You may email us with any questions.
 Please be reminded that some sanctions may not be able to be completed during Senior Week.

 All students who are found responsible for violation(s) of the Code of Student Conduct through a conduct process have the right to appeal the decision based on three defined grounds for appeal.
 Appeals must be submitted within 7 calendar days of the date on the decision letter/email.
 Please see Appeals for more information about the appeal process.